Expertise + Work History

 Midland Center for the Arts | Midland, MI | 2002–2004

 Managing Director, Music Society.
-Member of the management team for a multi-venue complex for arts, sciences, and humanities with an operating budget of $7M.
-Responsible for providing operational, financial, and administrative oversight to the activities of this member group.
-Key achievements include:
+Served as a member of the senior management team for a multi-venue complex for arts, sciences, and humanities with a $7M operating budget.
+Provided administrative, financial, and operational oversight for this core member group.
+Key achievements included: led project planning and creative development; directed subscription and single-ticket campaigns; established a comprehensive fundraising program; and managed resource allocation, investment reporting, and internal controls.

 Ordway Center for the Performing Arts | Saint Paul, MN | 1997–2001

 Programming Manager.
-Member of the management team for the state’s largest performing arts center with an operating budget of $14M.
-Responsible for planning and organizing activities that ranged from Broadway tours to music, dance, and family entertainment.
-Key achievements include: identified and booked artists and productions; negotiated fees and deal structures; created show estimates; ensured contract execution and fulfillment; handled artist and management relations; and oversaw event settlements.
+Served as a member of the management team for the state’s largest performing arts center with a $14M operating budget.
+Planned and organized activities ranging from Broadway tours to music, dance, and family entertainment.
+Key achievements included: identified and booked artists and productions; negotiated fees and deal structures; created show estimates; ensured contract execution and fulfillment; managed artist and management relations; and oversaw event settlements.

-For self-produced and original theatricals, key achievements include: assisted with casting, talent acquisition, and the negotiation of union labor agreements; contracted personnel; provided general and company management support; and served as production associate for Ordway-produced national tours of large-scale musicals.
+For self-produced and original productions, key achievements included: assisted with casting, talent acquisition, and negotiating union labor agreements; contracted personnel; provided general and company management support; and served as production associate for Ordway-produced national tours of large-scale musicals.

 EARLY CAREER | EDUCATION